ivandir/vimgpt-plugin/README.md

 - Clone this repo to ~/.vim/
 - Add the following to your ~/.vimrc
     - source ~/.vim/vimgpt-plugin/gpt3.vim
+    - source ~/.vim/vimgpt-plugin/gpt4.vim
-- Note: GPT3 results will be stored in a new buffer for review
+- Note: GPT results will be stored in a new buffer for review

-# TODO:
-- Add support for GPT4